What size tag do I need?

 How am I going to be using the tags? (indoor, outdoor)

-Our 13pt stock holds up well with everyday temporary use.
+Our 13pt stock holds up well with standard, everyday use.
 However, If you need a tag for prolonged use or tags that will be exposed to heat, sunlight, moisture, chemicals or other elements in a harsh environment, we offer synthetic and chemically reinforced paper stocks for custom tags.
 Some of the more popular materials we carry in inventory are:

-Each of these have certain properties that make them more desirable depending on the application for use.
+Each of these stocks have certain properties that make them more desirable depending on the application for use.

 What if I need to mark or write on the tags?

 All of our tags are designed or made with the intention that they will be written on.
 They are quite easy to write on with any writing utensil however, results may vary depending on the material and utensil used.
 If you are going to use a regular ballpoint pen to write on your tag, you wont have any issues.
 If using a sharpie or permenant marker, some ink may bleed through certain stocks.
-If using a pencil, they might no be the best for certain synthetic stocks.
+If using a pencil, they might not be the best for certain synthetic stocks.